Load non-Microsoft 365 data into a review set

-Open the review set by either clicking on it or selecting it and clicking Open review set.
+Open the review set by either selecting on it or selecting it and selecting Open review set.

-In the review set, click Manage review set (the down arrow just after the Actions option), and then click the Non-Office 365 data option.
+In the review set, select Manage review set (the down arrow just after the Actions option), and then select the Non-Office 365 data option.

 The first step in the wizard prepares a secure Microsoft-provided Azure Storage location to upload the files to.
 When the preparation is completed, the Next: Upload files button becomes active.

 On the Upload files page, do the following:

 a.
 In the Path to location of files box, verify or type the location of the root folder where you've stored the non-Microsoft 365 data you want to upload.
 For example, for the location of the example files shown in the Before you begin section, you would type %USERPROFILE\Downloads\nonO365.
 Providing the correct location ensures the AzCopy command displayed in box under the path is properly updated.

 b.
 Select Copy to clipboard to copy the command that is displayed in the box.